urbanopt/urbanopt.github.io/installation/ditto_reader.md

 Once you have made these changes, **close and reopen your Terminal/GitBash window** for these changes to take effect.

-Note that if you are not able to run the opendss command via the CLI, you can always access it manually by following the general [OpenDSS instructions](../opendss/opendss.md#converting-and-running-opendss).
+Visit the [OpenDSS page](../opendss/opendss.md#usage) for instructions on how to run the OpenDSS workflow.